Every child MATTERS

 education for all

-IDEAS Academy is a secondary learning centre for underprivileged children, including those who are refugees, stateless and undocumented.
-We started with a class of 24 students in 2014 and have over 175 students right now.
-More information at www.IdeasAcademy.org.my
+Ideas International is a secondary school for underprivileged children, including those who are refugees, stateless and undocumented.
+Ideas International started with a class of 24 students in 2014 and now has over 295 students in our campus in Kuala Lumpur and Penang with plans to grow to 1,000 students.

 Shot and Edited by Alberto Rossini Photography